Exploring the Proposed Health Benefits of Activated Charcoal

 Activated charcoal is a fine black powder made from naturally occurring carbon-based materials such as coconut shells, peat, wood and coal.
 To activate it, the charcoal is heated to high temperatures and then injected with steam, maximising the surface area and making it more porous.
 The porous nature of activated charcoal helps to trap toxins and chemicals found in the gut, preventing the body from absorbing them.
 Activated charcoal is not absorbed, so both it and any trapped toxins are eliminated from the body in the faeces.

-Activated charcoal has been in use for over 150 years, however in recent years it has grown in popularity, a staple in celebrity-endorsed weight loss plans and detoxification programmes.
+Activated charcoal has been in use for over 150 years, however in recent years it has grown in popularity; a staple in celebrity-endorsed weight loss plans and detoxification programmes.
 So, is there merit in its use?
-Can it help with weight loss, or is it just the latest fad?
+Can it help with weight loss and other health issues, or is it just the latest fad?

 What Does Activated Charcoal do?